trezor/trezor-firmware/docs/core/misc/layout-lifecycle.md

 The best choice is to always use the `interact()` function to take care of `ButtonRequest`s.
 Explicitly sending `ButtonRequest`s is not supported.

+`ButtonRequest`s sent from Rust get sent as part of the `Attached` state transition, which can only happen when the layout is already running.

+TODO: instead of relying on `interact()`, it may be better to pass the `ButtonRequest` inside the layout object and enqueue it so that when the respective Rust layout is `Attached`, the outside-provided `ButtonRequest` is used.

 ## Debuglink